robertbrodrecht/launchpad/README.md

   * What other modules should be built-in?
   * Other Field Types?
 * Database and Asset Migration
+* Is the current toggle system for meta/flex fields sufficient?
+* Multiple Options Pages

 To Do For 1.6
 =============

 * Take another stab at MU Support
-* Metabox and Flexible Content UI
+* UI for creating Metaboxes and Flexible Content

 Future Wants
 ============